code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

 - **Free Riding:** Having selfish peers who do not contribute to the [swarm](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md) just wanted to take file from swarm.
   - *Solution* Node will only send packet to that whose is in his [Neighbour set(NS)](/System-Design/Scalable/Distributed_Downloading_Systems/BitTorrent/Terms.md)
     - Example: Swarm=User-2...User-10.
 User-1 decides to connect user-2 for file.
 Now User-2 will only send file to user-1 when user-1 is in swarm downloaded from Tracker server.
 It means User-1 is also sending fragments.

+<a name=hk></a>
+### Hot Key / linchpin objects
+One key/node in database that is linked to millions of other keys/nodes in DB.
+Eg: Celebrities have many millions of followers.

 <a name=la></a>
 ### Latency